What is gastroesopheal reflux?

 What else do I need to know?

 Your infant should be kept upright as much as possible.
-Front carriers, such as Snugglies®, are excellent for keeping an infant upright.
-Be sure the baby's head is always supported.
+Holding the infant or using a front carrier are excellent ways to keep an infant upright.
+Be sure the infant's head is always supported.
 Do not use a bean bag or a pillow to keep your infant upright.

 Most molded plastic infant seats and swings are not recommended because the pressure on the stomach contents can cause GER.
 A "bounce" seat works best to keep your infant in a reclined 30° upright position without bending the hips (see picture).
 It can be purchased at a variety of department or discount stores.